Kylie Jiwon Hwang

 Assistant Professor of Management and Organizations

 Kylie Hwang is an Assistant Professor of Management and Organizations.
 Her research examines how businesses can alleviate the systemic inequality that marginalized populations face in the labor market and in society at large.
-She particularly focuses on entrepreneurship as a pathway for marginalized groups to overcome labor market discrimination and achieve economic and social mobility.
-Much of her current work focuses on justice impacted individuals in the United States, and she examines the implications of entrepreneurship for this population in terms of entrepreneurial barriers and outcomes such as income, economic mobility, and recidivism.
-Her research primarily uses quantitative methods with restricted administrative and survey data and incorporates qualitative in-depth interviews with currently and formerly incarcerated people in the Arizona State Prison Complex, Phoenix, San Francisco, and New York City.
+In particular, can entrepreneurship be a pathway for marginalized groups to overcome labor market discrimination and achieve economic and social integration?
+What are the barriers and setbacks of entrepreneurial engagement for marginalized group members?
+Much of her current work focuses on marginalized groups such as justice-impacted individuals, racial minorities, and people with disabilities in the United States.
+Her research primarily adopts a quantitative method approach using restricted administrative and survey data, and incorporates qualitative in-depth interviews and experiments.

-Hwang’s research has been published in American Journal of Sociology and The ANNALS of the American Academy of Political and Social Science.
+Professor Hwang’s research has been published in leading journals such as American Journal of Sociology, The ANNALS of the American Academy of Political and Social Science, and Research in Organizational Behavior.
 Her work has also been featured in a testimony to the US Senate Committee on Small Business and Entrepreneurship, and popular press outlets such as the Washington Post, Forbes, CitySCOPE Podcast, and Columbia Business School Ideas at Work.

-Hwang holds a PhD in Management from Columbia Business School, and a dual Bachelor’s degree in Business and Economics from Seoul National University.
-Prior to joining Kellogg, she worked as a postdoctoral fellow at Stanford Graduate School of Business.
+Professor Hwang earned her PhD in Management from Columbia Business School, and a dual Bachelor’s degree in Business and Economics, summa cum laude, from Seoul National University.
+Prior to joining Kellogg, she was awarded a postdoctoral fellowship at Stanford Graduate School of Business.

 Leading the Strategic Change Process (MORS-452-0)